NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ## Pick your Team

-You will work on this lab and all future labs in teams of two. **FIXME COVID** You will need to create a team on Eaglint and via the github classroom interface.
+You will work on this lab and all future labs in teams of two.
+You will need to create a team on Eaglint and via the github classroom interface.
 The name of your team in github classroom must match the team name you use in Eaglint, or Eaglint will refuse to check your work.

 ## Skills to Learn

 1. Installing the Arduino GUI.
-2. Programming your remote and the test stand board.
+2. Programming your remote and the flight control board.
 3. Communicating with the boards using an FTDI serial port.
 4. Communicate wirelessly between the remote and the FCB.
 5. Reading values from the controller gimbals.